lnalborczyk/momimi/README.md

     )
 ```

-We can plot the data…
+We can plot the underlying activation function and the implied
+distributions of RTs and MTs.

 ``` r
 # plotting only the latent function(s)